dustinpfister/blog_posts/_posts/js-math-round.md

 layout: post
 categories: js
 id: 666
-updated: 2020-06-16 13:44:28
+updated: 2020-09-26 13:05:28
-version: 1.6
+version: 1.7
 ---

-In javaScript there is the Math object and some of the many methods in this Object have to do with rounding numbers.
-One such option is the [Math round](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Math/round) method, however there are a few other options such as [Math ceil](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Math/ceil), and [Math floor](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Math/floor).
-For the most part these methods will work just fine, however there are some situations in which they might fall short.
-One situation that comes to mind has to do with precession.
+In javaScript there is the Math object and a few of the many methods in this Object have to do with rounding numbers such as [Math ceil](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Math/ceil), [Math floor](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Math/floor), and one additional such option for rounding in the Math Object that is the [Math round](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Math/round) method.
+For the most part these methods will work just fine, however there are some situations in which they might fall short for expectations.
+One situation that comes to mind has to do with precession, which is one of several things that come to mind that might make one want to have a custom user space solution for rounding.

 In the utility library lodash there is a [\_.round](/2018/08/03/lodash_round) method that works more or less the same way as the native Math round method, but precession can be set by way of a second argument that is absent from the native Math round method.
-This lodash method alone is not a great talking point for using the whole utility library though, so it is often desirable to have just a quick, simple copy and past solution for this sort of thing.
+This lodash method alone is not a great talking point for using the whole utility library though, so it is often desirable to have just a quick, simple copy and past solution for this sort of thing which it comes to working with native javaScript by itself.

+So in this post I will be taking a look at the Math.round method, but also additional options, user space alternatives, and any related topics that might come up when it comes to formatting numbers for the sake of presentation.

 <!-- more -->